- FLAC to MP3 conversion script - keeps tags.

 - LuCI SSL

-- NTP client (+ LuCI frontend)
+- NTP client with LuCI frontend

 - Not OpenWrt specific but related is the ART (Atheros Radio Tool) calibration data.
 If you happen to mess up your WNDR3700 v1, and the radio fails to come online even though you seem to have restored it, you need to reflash the ART partition.
 By default, this partition is read-only, but by editing the OpenWrt source code you can compile an OpenWrt build with a writable partition.
 Alternatively, you can apply this ART partition patch.